James Van Ness: Career

 Van Ness tried in vain to have California Governor J. Neely Johnson send state militia forces into the city to stop the executions.
-Yet, ultimately, he watched helplessly as the Vigilantes executed Cora and Casey.
-Van Ness would leave office in July under the terms of the Consolidation Act (passed by the state legislature on April 29, 1856), which provided for the merger of the city and county governments into one unit.
+Ultimately, he watched helplessly as the Vigilantes executed Cora and Casey.

+Van Ness left office in July under the terms of the Consolidation Act (passed by the state legislature on April 29, 1856), which provided for the merger of the city and county governments into one unit.
 The Van Ness Ordinance was the first step in the formation of the Western Addition district.